-Included in the accompanying consolidated statements of operations are the following amounts of stock-based compensation, a portion of which relates to SIRIUS XM as discussed in note 14:
+Included in the accompanying consolidated statements of operations are the following amounts of stock-based compensation:

-Y Years ended December 31,
+Year Years ended December 31,

-201 6 20 15 2014
+2017 2016 2015

-amounts in millions
+a amounts in millions

 Cost of subscriber services:

-Programming and content \$ 21 19 17
+Programming and content \$ 27 21 19

-Customer service and billing 4 5 5
+Customer service and billing 4 4 5

-Other 5 8 8
+Other 5 5 8

-Other operating expense 13 18 17
+Other operating expense 16 13 18

-Selling, general and administrative 10 07 154 170
+Selling, general and administrative 178 107 154

-\$ 1 50 204 217
+\$ 230 150 204

 In March 2016, the FASB issued new accounting guidance on share-based payment accounting.
 The areas for simplification in this update involve several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, forfeiture calculations, and classification on the statement of cash flows.
 We early adopted this new guidance in the third quarter of 2016.
-The Company has applied the new guidance prospectively from January 1, 2016.
+The Company applied the new guidance prospectively from January 1, 2016.
 In accordance with the new guidance, excess tax benefits and tax deficiencies are recognized as income tax benefit or expense rather than as additional paid-in capital.
 The Company has elected to recognize forfeitures as they occur rather than continue to estimate expected forfeitures.
-In addition, pursuant to the new guidance, excess tax benefits and deficiencies are classified as an operating activity on the consolidated statements of cash flows.
-The recognition of excess tax benefits and deficiencies are applied prospectively.
-For tax benefits that were not previously recognized and for adjustments to compensation cost based on actual forfeitures, the Company has recorded a cumulative-effect adjustment in retained earnings as of January 1, 2016 in the amount of \$66 million.
-The presentation changes for excess tax benefits have been applied retrospectively in the consolidated statements of cash flows, resulting in \$75 million, \$19 million and \$3 million of excess tax benefits for the years ended December 31, 2016, 2015 and 2014, respectively, reclassified from cash flows from financing activities to cash flows from operating activities.
+In addition, pursuant to the new guidance, excess tax benefits and deficiencies are applied prospectively.
+For tax benefits that were not previously recognized and for adjustments to compensation cost based on actual forfeitures, the Company recorded a cumulative-effect adjustment in retained earnings as of January 1, 2016 in the amount of \$66 million.